Argent77/A7-SkipChateauIrenicus/README.md

 Polish translation: Cahir

+Russian translation: Austin

 Thanks to the authors of Dungeon-Be-Gone for inspiring me to create this mod.

 ## Copyright Notice

-The mod "Skip Chateau Irenicus" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+"Skip Chateau Irenicus" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).